jupyterhub/repo2docker/docs/source/design.md

 Many ingredients go into making an image from a repository:

-1. version of the base docker image
+1. version of the base Docker image
 1. version of `repo2docker` itself
 1. versions of the libraries installed by the repository